tobealive/docs/docs/concepts/functions/limited-operator-overloading.md

 	println(c) // "{3, 5}"
 }
 ```

-> Operator overloading goes against V's philosophy of simplicity and predictability.
-> But since scientific and graphical applications are among V's domains,
-> operator overloading is an important feature to have in order to improve readability:
->
-> `a.add(b).add(c.mul(d))` is a lot less readable than `a + b + c * d`.

 Operator overloading is possible for the following binary operators: `+, -, *, /, %, <, ==`.